Exclusive: Iran nuclear negotiators under pressure after leader's speech

 Iran’s capacity to refine uranium lies at the center of the nuclear stalemate and is seen as the hardest issue to resolve in the Vienna talks, which began in February.
 U.S. Secretary of State John Kerry is in Vienna to help break the deadlock.
 He met Zarif for a second day in a row on Monday.

-The Islamic Republic denies Western allegations that its declared programme to enrich fuel for civilian nuclear energy is a front for pursuing the capability to produce atomic weapons.
+The Islamic Republic denies Western allegations that its declared program to enrich fuel for civilian nuclear energy is a front for pursuing the capability to produce atomic weapons.

 A relative of Khamenei’s explained to Reuters the motivation for the speech. ”The leader is above all the factions.
 He felt that it was essential to state his red lines publicly to avoid any misunderstanding by either side involved in the talks.